How to use a VBA macro to send details of incoming meeting requests or cancellations to an email address.

 If you connect to Microsoft Exchange Server and are receiving mail sent to more than one address (for example, both to your own mailbox and to a staff member that you're covering for while she's on maternity leave), you will probably want to set up a rule to route the other person's mail into a

-Current versions of Microsoft Outlook contain a rule condition you can use to sort mail received from multiple email accounts.
-Simply choose the condition "through specified account", select the account and complete the rule.
-In earlier versions of Outlook that do not include this condition, you need to create a rule using the condition "with
+Microsoft Outlook contains a rule condition you can use to sort mail received from multiple email accounts.
+Use the condition "through specified account", select the account and complete the rule.

 You can divide rules into two types - server-side and client-only.
 Server-side rules are handled entirely by the Exchange Server, independent of the state of the Outlook client.
 Client-only rules do not execute until the user who created the rule logs in to the Outlook client with the same profile used to create the rule.